Just bring your baby home.

 Additionally, you can choose between open, semi-open, and closed adoption types.

-- Closed adoption: The child does not have continuing contact with his or her birth parents.
+• Closed adoption: The child does not have continuing contact with the birth parents.

 Open and semi-open adoptions are increasingly popular in the United States.
 However, each form of post-adoption relationship has its advantages and disadvantages.